Communication tips for better engagement in online communities

 Because online interaction is less personal, make an effort to have a personality in your tone when speaking to participants.
 Be human!
 This will make them feel more comfortable.
 After all, no one enjoys someone who uses big pompous words and who sounds like a robot.

 You can create a personal experience through the use of emojis, language, pictures, and choice of words.
 But always remember point 4 when interacting with participants in your online community.
 It will help them understand the requirements, make them feel comfortable to interact, and contribute to the overall success of the community.

-If you want to learn about all the factors, in addition to communication, that will drive the success of your online community, download our free guide that shows you how to successfully conduct market research online communities.
+Download our free guide that shows you how to successfully conduct market research online communities.
 It takes you through choosing the right recruitment method, participant screening, the inclusion of over-recruits, incentives and much, much more.